 On March 4, 2022, a putative securities class action complaint (captioned The Reckstin Family Trust v.
 C3.ai, Inc. et al., 22-cv-01413-HSG) was filed in the U.S. District Court for the Northern District of California against the Company, and certain current and former officers and directors.
 On December 12, 2022, the court appointed a lead plaintiff and lead counsel.
 On February 15, 2023, the lead plaintiff and three additional named plaintiffs filed an amended complaint.
 The amended complaint names as defendants the Company, four current and former officers and directors, the underwriters in the Company's initial public offering ("IPO"), and Baker Hughes Company ("Baker Hughes").
 The amended complaint generally alleges that the defendants made material misstatements or omissions about the Company's partnership with Baker Hughes and the Company's own salesforce.
 The amended complaint alleges that defendants made these misstatements or omissions in connection with the Company's IPO in violation of Sections 11 and 15 of the Securities Act of 1933 and between December 9, 2020 and December 2, 2021, inclusive, in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
 The amended complaint further alleges that certain defendants engaged in insider trading in violation of Section 20A of the Securities Exchange Act of 1934.
 Plaintiffs seek unspecified damages, interest, fees and costs.
 All defendants have now moved to dismiss Plaintiffs' amended complaint on May 1, 2023.
 On June 30, 2023, Plaintiffs voluntarily dismissed the underwriter defendants.
-The remaining motions to dismiss are scheduled to be heard on November 2, 2023.
+The remaining motions to dismiss are scheduled to be heard on January 11, 2024.

 Three putative shareholder derivative actions have been filed: (1) Suri v.
 Siebel et al. (22-cv-03031) filed on May 23, 2022 in the U.S. District Court for the Northern District of California; (2) Rabasca v.
 Siebel et al. (23-cv-1566) filed on April 3, 2023 in the U.S. District Court for the Northern District of California; and (3) Vo v.
 Siebel et al. (23-cv-428) filed on April 19, 2023 in the U.S. District Court for the District of Delaware.
 In these cases, the plaintiffs assert claims on the Company's behalf against certain of the Company's current and former officers and directors for breach of fiduciary duty, aiding and abetting breach of fiduciary duty, gross mismanagement, corporate waste, abuse of control, unjust enrichment, and violations of the Securities Exchange Act of 1934 based on allegations similar to those in the securities class action.
 In all three cases, the Company is named as a nominal defendant.
 The derivative complaints seek unspecified damages, disgorgement of profits from board member stock sales, an award of costs and expenses, including reasonable attorneys' fees, and corporate governance reforms.
 On September 7, 2022, Suri was stayed pending resolution of the Reckstin case.
-On August 3, 2023, Vo was transferred to the U.S. District Court for the Northern District of California (3:23-cv-03895).
-The Company has not yet answered the Complaints in Suri, Rabasca, and Vo.
+On August 3, 2023, Vo was transferred to the U.S. District Court for the Northern District of California (3:23-cv-03895), and on August 30, 2023 the Vo action was stayed on the same terms as the Suri action.
+On December 4, 2023, the parties in Rabasca filed a stipulation to consolidate the Rabasca action with the Suri action, and to stay the Rabasca action on the same terms as the Suri action.
+The Company has not yet been required to answer the Complaints in Suri, Rabasca, and Vo.